benjaminpjones/baduk-id/README.md

 # BadukID
 Convert board state to a unique id.
+This ID is an integer in the range \[0, 3^361).
 Lower ids are assigned to boards with fewer stones.

 ## Installation